 Sudan’s Bashir flies out of S.Africa, defying court order

-Sudanese President Omar al-Bashir flew out of South Africa on Monday, dodging a court order for him to stay as judges weighed up whether he should be arrested over alleged war crimes and genocide.
+Sudanese President Omar al-Bashir flew out of South Africa on Monday, defying a court order for him to stay as judges weighed up whether he should be arrested for alleged war crimes and genocide.

-The International Criminal Court said it was "disappointed" at the failure to arrest Bashir, who had been in Johannesburg for an African Union summit overshadowed by the ICC's demand for his detention on long-standing arrest warrants over the Darfur conflict.
+The International Criminal Court (ICC) said it was “disappointed” at South Africa’s failure to heed its calls to detain Bashir on long-standing arrest warrants over the Darfur conflict.

-After Bashir had departed, South African Judge Dunstan Mlambo also issued a harsh criticism of the government for ignoring Sunday's court order that authorities must stop the president from exiting the country.
+After Bashir had departed, South African Judge Dunstan Mlambo also issued a harsh rebuke of the government for ignoring Sunday’s court order, requiring the authorities to keep him grounded.

-South Africa is a signatory of the ICC, which has often been criticised for only targeting Africa leaders.
+South Africa is a signatory of the ICC, which has often been criticised for only targeting African leaders.

-At the summit, Bashir attended a group photograph on Sunday along with South African host President Jacob Zuma and Zimbabwe's President Robert Mugabe, who is the chair of the 54-member group.
+At the summit, Bashir had posed for a group photograph on Sunday along with South African President Jacob Zuma and Zimbabwe’s President Robert Mugabe, who is the chair of the 54-member group.

 Mugabe has previously urged all African leaders to pull out of the ICC.

-The ICC indictments relate to the western Sudanese region of Darfur, which erupted into conflict in 2003 when black insurgents launched a campaign against Bashir's Arab-dominated government, complaining of marginalisation.
+The ICC indictments relate to the western Sudanese region of Darfur, which erupted into conflict in 2003 when black insurgents rose up against Bashir’s Arab-dominated government, complaining of marginalisation.